 – Increase Student Engagement: When Collaborative Challenges are projected on the wall, students are motivated to engage in the learning process and must answer each question on their own devices.
 They’ll then receive immediate feedback on their answers and reinforcement of their engagement.

 – Foster collaboration: We’ve built Collaborative Challenges on the observation that in later, professional life, the greatest impact is generally achieved through combined forces.
 Thus, our overall goal is to promote network thinking and collaboration, not repetition.
 While each individual student must answer the questions on their own device, we aim to motivate the class to work together outside the digital realm in order to reach the shared success of the challenge.
-In the future, we are experimenting with extra features that students will be able to use to help each other, such as a ‘2nd chance’ bonus that students can award to their team mates.

 Through the above approach, we’re aiming to build a powerful ecosystem that thrives on the contribution and usage of you as educators and teachers.
-You lead your students education and development, and Classtime provides the means to multiply your impact.
+You lead your students’ education and development, and Classtime provides the means to multiply your impact.

 Today, I played the challenges with my 5th grade students and they were blown away.
 They said it was the best math class ever.